-Pressing the damper pedal while playing will cause the notes you play to reverberate.
+Pressing the damper pedal while playing will cause the notes you play to reverberate for a long time.
+Halfpedal operation (pressing the pedal part way) is also supported.

-• When one of the piano tone is selected, using the damper pedal adds damper resonance that is similar to that produced on an acoustic grand piano.
+When one of the GRAND PIANO tones or the MODERN piano tone is selected, using the damper pedal adds damper resonance that is similar to that produced on an acoustic grand piano.